Hazel or common dormice: surveys and mitigation for development projects

 - make sure the dormouse population doesn’t become unnaturally high when they’ve moved to the new area

-Clear ground-level vegetation during winter (November to March) for areas up to the range of one dormouse home, eg:
+Clear ground-level vegetation during winter (November to March) for areas up to the range of one dormouse home, for example:

 - 1 to 1.5 hectares of woodland